Multi-Objective Bayesian Optimization for Accelerator Tuning: Introduction

 \section{Introduction}

 Accelerator optimization during operation (i.e. ``online tuning'') is a tedious but often necessary part of any experimental facility's operation.
 Due to their large number of components and the impact of variable external factors, such as vibrations or temperature changes, accelerators must be continuously re-tuned and optimized to meet various beam quality objectives.
 This requires hours of dedicated beamline time where teams of operational experts diagnose issues with beam quality and make corrections, for even small to medium size facilities.
-This severely limits beam time that is available to experimenters (i.e. "users") thus reducing the facilities' overall scientific output With current technological advances in the fields of computer science and machine learning, it would be beneficial to have an automated or semi-automated algorithm take care of normal beamline tuning, reducing downtime while also allowing human experts to tackle more challenging operational and design problems.
+This severely limits beam time that is available to experimenters (i.e. "users") thus reducing the facilities' overall scientific output.
+With current technological advances in the fields of computer science and machine learning, it would be beneficial to have an automated or semi-automated algorithm take care of normal beamline tuning, reducing downtime while also allowing human experts to tackle more challenging operational and design problems.

 As a response to this problem, a number of algorithms have been used to optimize current accelerator facilities.
-Gradient-based algorithms, such as robust conjugate direction search (RCDS) \cite{huang_algorithm_2013}, have been used successfully to optimize beam parameters.
-Heuristic methods such as Nelder-Mead Simplex \cite{nelder_simplex_1965} algorithm can also be used to optimize black box problems, when functional derivative information is not easily accessible.
-However these methods struggle to handle problems with many local minima or intrinsic noise.
+Gradient-based algorithms, such as robust conjugate direction search (RCDS) \cite{huang_algorithm_2013}, have been used successfully in the past to optimize beam parameters.
+Heuristic methods such as the Nelder-Mead Simplex \cite{nelder_simplex_1965} algorithm can also be used to optimize black box problems, when functional derivative information is not easily accessible.
+More recently, BOBYQA has also been used to optimize accelerators \cite{powell_bobyqa_2009,neveu_photoinjector_2017,appel_beam_2019} by fitting data to a second order model in a local trust region, which accounts for noisy observations.
+However, these methods can struggle to handle problems with many local minima and must be restarted many times to ensure a global solution is found.

-Machine learning (ML) models can be used to help make tuning more efficient.
-For example, a ML model can be used to provide an initial guess of input parameters, followed by local fine-tuning \cite{scheinker_demonstration_2018}.
-In some cases, ML models are actively updated as new points are sampled and can be used to help guide selection of the next observation point.
-One example of this is Bayesian optimization with a Gaussian process surrogate model (GP), where an iteratively updated GP model which the predicts uncertainty and mean of the target function is used to guide the search.
-This has been shown to efficiently tune accelerator input parameters \cite{hanuka2019online,duris2020bayesian} with high dimensional input spaces.